 - In the 2013 Times Higher Education survey it was ranked first in the UK for student satisfaction and remained the top 3 in 2014.

 The University of Sheffield teaches around 25,000 students, including around 3,900 from 120 countries, many of whom via the International College.
-Students here come from a diverse range of countries, including China, Malaysia, Cyprus, Hong Kong, Nigeria, India, Bulgaria and more.
+Students here come from a diverse range of countries, including China, Malaysia, Cyprus, Nigeria, India, Bulgaria and more.
 It also attracts the best teaching staff from all over the world, which adds to the University’s multicultural feel.

 With the International College set up specifically to help international students gain their qualifications successfully and have the best experience possible, it’s a truly internationally-oriented place to be – and the international student body have their own representative on the student council in charge of international student affairs.

 One of the best reasons to study in Sheffield is that it’s a city geared around student life.
 For this reason it’s a popular destination for UK students themselves, as well as those from overseas.

 - Its universities and colleges are positioned within the city centre, not miles by bus or train to out-of-town campuses.
 It puts students right in the heart of Sheffield city life, and makes getting to and from classes so much easier.

 - The University of Sheffield Students' Union has been voted the UK's number one for five years running in the Times Higher Education Student Experience Survey, and it works hand-in hand with the International College to ensure that international students have the best student experience possible.